Yantr

 Yantr is a pseudonymous graffiti artist from Delhi, India.
-Yantr is a Sanskrit word which literally means "machine".
+Yantr is a Sanskrit word that literally means "machine".

 Early life

-The real identity of him is not known.
-Not much is known about his life.
+Yantr's real identity is not known.
 He was raised in Assam where his father owned a garage.
-He is an Indian artist and designer who introduced contemporary mural art as a street art in India.
+He is an Indian artist and designer who introduced contemporary mural art and street art to India.
 He is an alumnus of Department of Fine Arts, from The Maharaja Sayajirao University of Baroda.
-Before starting the street art movement he worked nearly 10 years as an art director in advertising industry where he worked on global and Indian brands.
-Yantr has started contemporary mural art movement from Delhi and spread it to all over India such as in Mumbai, Kochi, Himachal Pradesh and Pune.
+Before starting the street art movement, he worked nearly 10 years as an art director in advertising where he worked on global and Indian brands.
+He has spread the mural art movement all over India such as in Mumbai, Kochi, Himachal Pradesh and Pune.